Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Pruning the list to constant size

-The main theorem about the algorithm that we use in our proof is the following. \begin{theorem}[Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023}] \phnote{Cite appropriate thm in \cite{KoppartyRSW2023}} Let $\epsilon, \gamma > 0$ be arbitrary constants, $\cal C$ be the affine span of independent codewords $c_0, c_1, \ldots, c_{m}$ of univariate multiplicity codes of degree $d$, block length $n$ and multiplicity $s$.
+The main theorem about the algorithm that we use in our proof is the following.
+The statement below is a quantitative strengthening of the statement of Kopparty, Ron-Zewi, Saraf and Wootters due to Tamo. \begin{theorem}[{\cite[Lemma 3.1]{Tamo2024}}] Let $\epsilon >0 $ be an arbitrary constant, $\cal C$ be the affine span of independent codewords $c_0, c_1, \ldots, c_{m}$ of univariate multiplicity codes of degree $d$, block length $n$ and multiplicity $s$.
 Let $\delta = 1-d/sn$ be the fractional distance of the code.